DrugowitschLab/MultiAlternativeDecisions/fig3/README.md

 ## Plotting performance data

 A cached version of the performance data is stored in the MultiAlternativeDecisions/shared/optimParams_paper folder.
-If you change the folder structure on your system, make sure that you change the path in the plot file.
+If you change the folder structure on your system, make sure that you change the path in the plot file below.
 To plot this data, use
 ```
 plot_relativeModelPerformance()    % add argument 'v' for value-based (default), 'p' for perceptual
 ```